irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 - The file path is configurable via the `timeTracking.csvFilePath` setting
 - Sessions are automatically saved to the file when they end
 - Each session is saved as a row in the CSV file
+- Only new records are appended to the file to maintain data integrity and performance

 ### CSV File Structure